vivii9630/Controlled-text-generation-/README.md

-# Predictive-Text-generation
+# High mechanics of controlled Text generation
-Creative text generation from Charles Dickens Oliver Twist using sequence to sequence learning approach with encoder and decoder model.
+controlled text generation at decoder block - Beam search, top k-sampling algorithms to contain the semantic meaning and dependency parsing of the original long source sequence.